 Early Notables of the Greci family (pre 1700)

-during the...
-Another 66 words (5 lines of text) are included under the topic Early Greci Notables in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) are included under the topic Early Greci Notables in all our PDF Extended History products and printed products wherever possible.

 Amongst the settlers in North America with this distinguished name Greci were Adelina Greco, aged 25, who arrived at Ellis Island from Naples, in 1897; Alessandro Greco, aged 15, who arrived at Ellis Island from Mondicina, Italy, in 1893.